Polkadot-Blockchain-Academy/pba-book/content/economics/price-finding-mechanisms/slides.md

 <pba-flex center>

 - Selena continually lowers the price.
-- As soon as a bidder accepts the price,<br/>
+- As soon as a bidder accepts the price,<br />
   they are declared winners and auction is over.
 - Winner pays the price they accepted.